-• Children arriving from 9 - 9.15 am will be marked as late using the 'L' code in the register.
+Children arriving from 8.51 - 9.15am will be marked as late using the 'L' code in the register.
 These 'L' codes will be reviewed by the Attendance Officer and the EWO on a regular basis.
 We may ask to meet with parents / carers if there appears to be a pattern of lateness as your child will be missing a significant amount of learning time.

-- If children arrive in school after 9.15am, the register will record a 'U' mark which is an unauthorised absence for the session.
+If children arrive in school after 9.15am, the register will record a 'U' mark which is an unauthorised absence for the session.
 This will mean that although the child is in school they will miss their registration mark for that session.
-This will affect their overall attendance percentage. - The register is called again after the lunchtime break: 12.55pm for Key Stage 1 and 1.15pm for Key Stage 2.
+This will affect their overall attendance percentage.
+Persistent lateness may also incur a fixed penalty notice of £120.